-The Regional Perspectives study
+The Regional Perspectives Research Project

+The project was completed in May 2025.
 It is hoped that this project will help the Australian Department of Defence, and more broadly, the Government of Australia, better understand the Pacific Islands region, develop more sustainable and culturally-sensitive engagement strategies, and play its part in creating a safer, fairer, more stable, prosperous and peaceful Pacific.

 Researching Pacific islander perspectives on the world